 One episode had Oscar-winner Whoopi Goldberg as special guest.
 Colin went toe-to-toe with her on "Questions Only," and managed to buzz her out.
 Watch.

-One of his best must have been during the "Going Bald" hoedown, after both Drew Carey and Brad Sherwood had riffed on Colin's distinct lack of hair.
+One of Colin's best must have been during the "Going Bald" hoedown, after both Drew Carey and Brad Sherwood had riffed on Colin's distinct lack of hair.
 The look on his face as he is about to deliver it just cements it:

 Colin: People always kid me 'cause I'm losing all my hair / I can't really help it that I'm follically impaired! / It really is quite horrible, but my life is not through / I still get way more sex than either Brad or Drew!note Colin is married.
 Brad and Drew were not at the time.